 5 spring-cleaning tips for a healthier home

-Spring is full of new beginnings, blooming flowers, and warmer weather.
-It’s also the perfect time to freshen up your home by, yes, spring-cleaning.
-For some people that means following the KonMari method — Marie Kondo’s popular decluttering regimen — that involves getting rid of many possessions and keeping only the ones that “spark joy.”
+For some people, spring cleaning means following the KonMari method — Marie Kondo’s popular decluttering regimen — that involves getting rid of many possessions and keeping only the ones that “spark joy.”
 Whether you want to try the KonMari method or have your own strategy, here are a few tips to jump-start your spring cleaning.

 1. Set clear goals